-If I was drunk and behaved the way I had – I would be arrested and held overnight until I’m sober or sent home for a cold shower and pampered with cups of black coffee.
-If I did those things because I was high on drugs I would receive counselling and maybe offered a rehabilitation programme.
+If I was drunk and behaved abandoned – I would be arrested and held overnight until I’m sober or sent home for a cold shower and pampered with cups of black coffee.
+If it was because I was high on drugs I would receive counselling and maybe offered a rehabilitation programme.
 Not put through hell.
-I can understand if I were suicidal or violent but I’m not – I just have invincible episodes which last a day and would prefer a bodyguard for these moments, if my safety is what the state is worrying about – it might be cheaper.
+I can understand if I were suicidal or violent but I’m not – I just have pleasurable times which are only allowed to last a day until I’m interrupted and would prefer a bodyguard if my safety is what the state is worrying about – it might be cheaper.

 Not punishment – that’s for criminals.

 FOUR THINGS I’LL SHARE ABOUT TRAVELLING WITH MY GUY

 JESUS IS COMPETITIVE

 This isn’t fairyland.
 The enemy continually spoils my plans but Jesus is a brilliant chess player and has twenty moves ahead.
 Mostly behind the scenes but I always seem to escape the flames.
 John Eldredge from Ransomed Hearts, Colorado says ‘we get it all back’.

 I played golf on my own the other day and whispered to Jesus that I’m playing against Him and He said – ‘Bring it on!’

 He is the Ruler of rulers and armies can’t defeat Him.